ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     The algorithm used for resampling.
 Currently there is only one option, which is already set by
     default:

-    * ``leveling_thinning``.
-This algorithm is defined in Muraviev et al., arXiv:2006.08593 (2020).
+    * ``leveling_thinning`` This algorithm is defined in Muraviev et al., arXiv:2006.08593 (2020).
       The main parameter for this algorithm can be set with ``resampling_algorithm.target_ratio``.
       It **roughly** corresponds to the ratio between the number of particles before and after resampling.
-The default value for this parameters is 1.5.
+The default value for this parameter is 1.5.

 * ``resampling_trigger.intervals`` (`string`) optional (default `0`)
     Using the `Intervals parser`_ syntax, this string defines timesteps at which resampling is